 - Future proofing education for students who are not physically in the classroom

 Our drive to use technology in a more innovative and creative way has additional environmental and wellbeing benefits.

 Reducing our impact upon our environment:

-- Being able to annotate notes digitally and complete worksheets on screen will lead to a reduction in photocopying and use of paper
+- Being able to annotate notes digitally and complete worksheets on screen has led to a significant reduction in photocopying and the use of paper.

 - The use of Class Notebook improves student organisation and gives access to prior learning material.
 Our students won’t be anxious that they have missed learning should they be absent

 - Cloud storage reduces risk of losing work

 - Fewer books to carry around will reduce the weight of the rucksack

 - Improves communication between students and teachers, allowing students to be more proactive learners.

 - Allows students to access more readily our wealth of online resources, including wellbeing resources.